 - Rejection: “Hip piercings, like all surface piercings, are known for [rejection],” says Morrison.
-Rejection is when your body pushes a piercing out of your skin because it falsely perceives it as a threat.
-The wound heals up as the jewelry is pushed out as well, healing over.
-This process happens fairly slowly, so if you notice rejection, see a medical professional to have your piercing removed immediately.
+Rejection is when your body pushes a piercing out of your skin.
+If you notice rejection, see a medical professional to have your piercing removed.

 - Infection: If you notice your piercing is draining yellow or white fluid, or if it is red and hot to the touch, you may have developed an infection.
 This can happen if aftercare isn’t followed properly or if the piercing is irritated during the healing process.
 “Infection can lead to serious complications including scarring, fever, chills, and even hospitalization,” says Waxweiler.
 “If you suspect your piercing is infected, please see your doctor immediately for a possible antibiotic prescription.”

-- Scarring: If your piercing faces any major complications, like an infection, movement around the skin, or rejection, it may result in permanent scarring.
-To avoid this, be sure to find an experienced piercer from beginning, and take proper care of the piercing during the aftercare period.
+- Scarring: If your piercing faces any complications, like an infection, movement around the skin, or rejection, it may result in permanent scarring.
+To try to help avoid this, be sure to find an experienced piercer from the beginning, and take proper care of the piercing during the aftercare period.

 How to Change Out a Hip Piercing

-It’s totally possible to change out your hip piercing, but it’s crucial that you wait until they’re fully healed to even touch them—anywhere from 6 months to a year.
-If you attempt to switch out the jewelry during the healing process, you could experience issues as serious as an infection, or the piercing closing over.
-Even after the piercing is healed, changing it yourself could cause a bit of harm, so if you’re not confident, it’s best to go back to your piercer.
+It’s totally possible to change out your hip piercing, but it’s crucial that you wait until they’re fully healed to even touch them—anywhere from 6 months to a year, according to our experts.
+If you attempt to switch out the jewelry during the healing process, you might experience issues as serious as an infection, or the piercing closing over.
+Even after the piercing is healed, changing it yourself may cause a bit of harm, so if you’re not confident, it’s best to go back to your piercer.
 This is especially true for dermal piercings, as it’s easier than you’d expect to accidentally dislodge the anchor.